R\'enyi Resolvability and Its Applications to the Wiretap Channel: Introduction

 \subsection{Problem Formulation}

 We consider the channel resolvability problem illustrated in Fig.~\ref{fig:Resolvability}.
-Given a random transformation $P_{Y|X}$ and a target distribution $Q_{Y}$, we wish to minimize the alphabet size of a message $M_{n}$ that is uniformly distributed over\footnote{For simplicity, we assume that $\e^{nR}$ and similar expressions (such as $\e^R$) are integers.} $\calM_{n}:=\{1,\ldots,\e^{nR}\}$ ($R$ is a positive number known as the {\em rate}), such that given common randomness $U_{n}$, the output distribution
+Given a channel $P_{Y|X}$ and a target distribution $Q_{Y}$, we wish to minimize the alphabet size of a random variable $M_{n}$ that is uniformly distributed over\footnote{For simplicity, we assume that $\e^{nR}$ and similar expressions (such as $\e^{R}$) are integers.} $\calM_{n}:=\{1,\ldots,\e^{nR}\}$ ($R$ is a positive number known as the {\em rate}), such that given common randomness $\mathcal{C}_{n}$, the output distribution